adeschamps/programming-robots-with-elm/slides.md

 ## Is it effective?

-- Is Elm an effective _platform_?
+- Is Elm an effective _platform_ for robots?
-- Is Elm an effective _language_?
+- Is Elm an effective _language_ for robots?

 ## Is it delightful?